 But that was a lie.

-Forty eight hours after the Post-Intelligencer story ran, Eyman telephoned the Associated Press' David Ammons (now the Communications Director for Secretary of State Sam Reed) to admit what Sinderman had suspected all along, and what the Post-Intelligencer had charged: Eyman had been pocketing campaign funds for his own personal profit.
+Forty eight hours after the Post-Intelligencer story ran, Eyman telephoned the Associated Press’ David Ammons (now the Communications Director for Secretary of State Kim Wyman) to admit what Sinderman had suspected all along, and what the Post-Intelligencer had charged: Eyman had been pocketing campaign funds for his own personal profit.
 He had in fact paid himself more than the governor of Washington State or any other elected official makes in a year.

 He told Ammons: "This entire charade was set up so I could maintain a moral superiority over our opposition, so I could say our opponents make money from politics and I don't...
 It was addictive.
 I was getting deeper and deeper and deeper into this charade.
 I thought I found a way to make money off our initiatives without our opponents knowing it, or knowing it for sure.
 I was too clever by half."